QuiltMC/quilt-meta/README.md

 ## /v3/versions/loader/:game_version/:loader_version/profile/zip

-Downloads a zip file with the launcher's profile json, and the dummy jar.
-TO be extracted into .minecraft/versions
+Downloads a zip file with the launcher's profile json and the dummy jar to be extracted into .minecraft/versions

 ## /v3/versions/loader/:game_version/:loader_version/server/json